chuckconway/duplocloud/README.md

 ## Application Test assumptions
 Using Cursor AI, Claude Code, Windsurf, etc. is not allowed, but using Codeium or Copilot is allowed.

+## pitfalls of vector DB, talk about Knowledge Graph

 ## TODO
 - Implement features
 - Add Tests